sheepspirit/SOUL/docs/architecture.md

 ## 🧠 Core Components

 ### 1. SOUL Node
 A lightweight daemon installed on the user’s Linux system.
-It acts as the heart and hands of SOUL on each machine.
+It acts as the heart and hands of SOUL.

-Responsibilities:
 - Monitors available system resources (CPU, GPU, RAM, bandwidth)
 - Accepts and executes distributed tasks
 - Tracks uptime and contribution metrics